 Salmon Skin Cracker with Tartare *

-Don’t be afraid of salmon skin; it contains a lot of essential nutrients such as omega-3 fatty acids, plus vitamins B and D. The salmon tartare here is refreshing and light and perfectly seasoned with shallots and citrus juices.
+Don’t be afraid of salmon skin; it contains a lot of essential nutrients such as omega-3 fatty acids, plus vitamins B and D. This salmon tartare recipe is refreshing and light and perfectly seasoned with shallots and citrus juices — and it's served with crispy salmon skin crackers.
 If your goal is to impress your guests, this dish needs to be in your appetizer repertoire.

 Poached Sockeye Salmon Cucumber Bites with Dill